Tuza's conjecture: History and partial results

 Zsolt Tuza formulated Tuza's conjecture in 1981.
 If true, it would be best possible: there are infinitely many graphs for which $\tau(G)=2\nu(G)$, including all of the block graphs whose blocks are cliques of 2, 4, or 5 vertices.

 The conjecture is known to hold for planar graphs, and more generally for sparse graphs of degeneracy at most six.
 (Planar graphs have degeneracy at most five.)
-It is also known to hold for graphs of treewidth at most six, for threshold graphs, for sufficiently dense graphs, and for chordal graphs that contain a large clique.
+It is also known to hold for graphs of treewidth at most six, for threshold graphs, for sufficiently dense graphs, and for chordal graphs that don't contain a large clique.
 For random graphs in the Erdős–Rényi–Gilbert model, it is true with high probability.

 Although Tuza's conjecture remains unproven, the bound $\tau(G)\le 3\nu(G)$ can be improved, for all graphs, to $\tau(G)\le (3-\tfrac{3}{23})\nu(G)\approx 2.8695\nu(G)$.